protocol/ResNetLab/beyond-bitswap/rfc/rfcBBL104.md

     - [ ] Include noise in the test case.
 Along with the regularly accessed files, nodes request random CIDs to pollute their registries.
     - [ ] Clear registries between run counts to remove advantage with files with similar blocks.
 - [ ] Track memory footprint of peers.

+## Results
+The results for the implementation of this RFC were reported here: https://research.protocol.ai/blog/2020/two-ears-one-mouth-how-to-leverage-bitswap-chatter-for-faster-transfers/

 ## Future Work
 - Protocol to share peer-block registries between nodes to increase “local views”.